Best Care Homes For Learning Disabilities In the UK

-Estimated Reading Time: 12 minutes
+Estimated Reading Time: 15 minutes

-If your loved one has a learning disability and is unable to live at home - independently or with the support of a family member or friend - a care home could be the perfect environment for them.
+If your loved one has a learning disability and is unable to live at home - independently or with the support of a family member or friend - a learning disability care home could be the perfect environment for them.

 Many residential and nursing care homes across the UK welcome people with various types of learning disabilities.
-Here, we’ve looked at who learning disability care homes are for and how residents are supported, while also highlighting five brilliant Lottie learning disability care homes that fit the bill.
+Here, we’ve looked at who learning disability care homes are for and how residents are supported, while also highlighting nine brilliant Lottie learning disability care homes that fit the bill.

 Kickstart your care search